 Segment operating income is segment net revenue less segment cost of revenue and operating expenses.
 Segment expenses do not include certain costs, such as corporate selling and marketing, product development, and general and administrative expenses and share-based compensation expenses, which are not allocated to specific segments.
-These unallocated costs totaled \$609 million in fiscal 2010, \$514 million in fiscal 2009 and \$542 million in fiscal 2008.
-Unallocated costs increased in fiscal 2010 compared with fiscal 2009 due to increases in corporate selling and marketing expenses in support of the growth of our businesses.
-Segment expenses also do not include amortization of acquired technology and amortization of other acquired intangible assets.
+These unallocated costs totaled \$685 million in fiscal 2011, \$609 million in fiscal 2010 and \$514 million in fiscal 2009.
+Unallocated costs increased in fiscal 2011 compared with fiscal 2010 due to increases in corporate selling and marketing expenses in support of the growth of our businesses and higher share-based compensation expense.
+Segment expenses also do not include amortization of acquired technology, amortization of other acquired intangible assets, and goodwill and intangible asset impairment charges.
 See Note 15 to the financial statements in Item 8 of this report for reconciliations of total segment operating income to consolidated operating income for each fiscal year presented.